Join the Bands

 The Yale Concert Band travels, too.
-Recent tours have taken the YCB to Mexico, Brazil, Bermuda, Ireland, Spain, North Africa, Vienna, Salzburg, Prague, and St. Petersburg.
-The Yale Concert Band most recently completed a tour of South Africa in May 2011.
+Recent tours have taken the YCB to South Africa, Mexico, Brazil, Bermuda, Ireland, Spain, North Africa, Vienna, Salzburg, Prague, and St. Petersburg.
+The Yale Concert Band most recently completed a tour of Lithuania, Latvia, and Estonia in Summer 2013.

 YALE JAZZ ENSEMBLE